Ashwin Ramesh, CEO Synup chats with Sanjay Swamy, Managing Partner Prime Venture Partners.

 Ashwin Ramesh 15:25

 It's unfortunate because we have such a large presence in India that we are not able to tap into.
-So, Asia could be a large softer buying market.
+So, Asia could be a large software buying market.
 It is not.
 So, I do think U.S. will be our primary market.
 But, we do expect to expand considerably in India.
 So, if you look at Asia, for us, India and Southeast Asia and all these places put together there was zero percent of our revenues about 12 months ago.
-Now there is 10% of our revenue.
+Now they are at 10% of our revenue.
 So, that's significantly expanding.
 I do think there's a huge opportunity here, but I don't think it will be as large as North America, at least for the next few years.